drdna/AdmixSim/FungalAdmixture.md

 ```
 (note: the structure input files are downsampled - only every 20th variant site included)

-2. Run STRUCTURE using k values of 1 through 10 for ten iterations of each experiment (10 evolved populations x 9 generations x 10 k values x 10 replicates):
+2. Run STRUCTURE using k values of 1 through 10 with 10 iterations of each experiment (10 evolved populations x 9 generations x 10 k values x 10 replicates):
 ```bash
 for rep in {1..10}; do for k in {1..10}; do for f in `ls *Expt*Gen*Structure.txt`; do sbatch $script/Structure.sh $f $k extraparamsLinkage $rep; done; done; done
 ```